wp-plugins/microkids-related-posts/readme.txt

 == Change Log ==

+= 4.0.1 =
+* Fixed an issue where proper DB columns for manual positions weren't generated
+* Fixed issue where automatic ordering wasn't updating in settings

 = 4.0 =
 * Added support for thumbnails
 * Added support for manually ordering related posts